YangShengqi/Javelin/README.md

 # Introduction
 This project includes a 3DOF MRAAM model and universal fire control algorithm of air-to-air missile.
-The model is built in NSE coordinate system.
+The primary model is built by simulink in
+NSE coordinate system.
 It mainly contains two parts, target maneuver model and missile model.
 The target maneuver model provides some kinds of target maneuver styles, such as uniform linear motion, terminal maneuver, horizontal escape maneuver and so on.
 The more maneuver styles will be added in the future.
 ![entire model](https://github.com/YangShengqi/Javelin/blob/master/img/entire_model.PNG)
 The missile model is 3DOF which contains the following module.
 * relative motion：describes the relative motion of missile and target；